 Will I be able to make a no win, no fee claim?

-Virtually all of the cases we pursue are taken on a no win no fee basis.
-Put simply, this means that you don't have to pay anything up front to engage our services.
-If you should be unlucky enough to lose your case then any fees owed will still be covered by insurance, meaning that there is zero risk of you being out of pocket.
+Virtually all of the cases injury solicitors pursue are taken on a no win no fee basis.
+Put simply, this means that you usually don’t have to pay anything up front to engage their services.
+If you should be unlucky enough to lose your case then any fees owed will still be covered by insurance, meaning that there is little risk of you being out of pocket.
 The main advantage of such a system is that it means cases can be pursued purely on the basis of fairness without having to weigh up any financial risk.

-If you feel you've been injured in a slip or fall which wasn't your fault then simply fill out the short form at the top of this page or call us on 0800 234 6438 and, if you have a good claim, our personal injury experts will pursue it using every ounce of our know-how and experience.
+If you feel you’ve been injured in a slip or fall which wasn’t your fault then simply fill out the short form at the top of this page or call free on 0800 234 6438 and, if you have a good claim, a personal injury expert will pursue it using every ounce of their know-how and experience.